Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson1.md

 1. Open `Program.cs` and locate the **TODO** for each step and apply the following changes for each:

-    1. Step 1: add code to initialize kernel with chat completion:
+    1. TODO: Step 1: add code to initialize kernel with chat completion:

         ```csharp
         IKernelBuilder builder = KernelBuilderProvider.CreateKernelWithChatCompletion();
         Kernel kernel = builder.Build();
         ```

-    1. Step 2: add the following system prompt:
+    1. TODO: Step 2: add the following system prompt:

         ```csharp
         OpenAIPromptExecutionSettings promptExecutionSettings = new()